smarthomeNG/plugins/simulation/README.md

 shifts the event to the next day.

-Control:
+### Control
 The plugin needs certain control items to exist.
-They can be integrated in smartvisu.
+They can be integrated in smartVISU.
 I created a block the looks like in the following picture:

 ![screenshot](screenshot.png)